boolean-uk/developer-environment-setup/macOS-setup-instructions.md

    ```
    If the above occurs, run the command `touch ~/.bashrc`, then repeat the `curl` command of step 1 to re-run the `nvm` installation.

+2. Quit the terminal completely and relaunch it.

-2. Install the latest version of NodeJS
+3. Install the latest version of NodeJS

    `nvm install --lts`

-3. Restart terminal and run the final command.
+4. Restart terminal and run the final command.

    `nvm use --lts`

-4. Confirm that you are using the latest version of Node and npm.
+5. Confirm that you are using the latest version of Node and npm.
 Version 16 is the latest stable.
 If you installed version 17 for Node, that is also OK. `npm` should be version 8+.

    `node -v && npm -v`